Inviting first-time scouts to a Diary mission

 2. Let interested participants know what to expect

 Thanks for agreeing to be a part of this project about life as a cat owner!
 In a few days, you can expect to receive a welcome email from me inviting you to a 3-part mission that comprises this 2-week project.
-This email will include a button for you to click to create your dscout account.
+This email will come from firstname.lastname@example.org and include a button for you to click to create your dscout account.
 If you already have a dscout account, you'll receive an email asking you to log in with your current dscout information.
 Once you log in, you'll be able to see additional details about this project, start participating by answering questions and submitting "entries" of data, or ask me questions!
 If you complete all 3 parts, you'll have earned $40.
 Can't wait to learn more about your experiences.

 3. Invite participants